blahaj-zone/hajkey/docs/development.md

-# 🌎 Iceshrimp Developer Docs
+# 🌎 Hajkey Developer Docs

 ## Nix Dev Environment
-The Iceshrimp repo comes with a Nix-based shell environment to help make development as easy as possible!
+The Hajkey repo comes with a Nix-based shell environment to help make development as easy as possible!

 Please note, however, that this environment will not work on Windows outside of a WSL2 environment.